Ballard High School

 Teacher Advisor: Mr. Ager

-Student Leader/President: Prita Jacobs
+Student Leader/Co-Presidents: Prita Jacobs and Zoe Wong

 Creating a welcoming community for AAPI at BHS.
 Meetings will consist of movies, potlucks, arts and crafts, discussions around cultures, and more.
 All are welcome!!